ryansheehy0/Cheat_Sheets/null_programming_language.md

 - Static typing aka types are checked before the code runs.
 Strongly typed language aka enforces strick rules for variables types.
 - Dynamic typing aka types are check when run.

+Programming is like a game where the goal is to implement a feature as fast as possible while having a minimum level of quality.
+    - All tools should be there to better achieve this goal.
+    The minimum level of quality should be decided by how well other people can read the code.
+        - No acronyms or abbreviations
+        - If you have abbreviations it would make everything much much faster.
+Comments can be put in to explain what that variable does.
+    - Everything in the programming language should be designed with the speed of writing in mind
+        - f for function, w for while, f for for that only work within functions, v for var